Bob Beauprez: Results

-On November 7th, Beauprez Lost to Democratic former Denver District Attorney Bill Ritter, by 262,100 votes.
+On November 7, Beauprez lost the gubernatorial election to Democratic former Denver District Attorney Bill Ritter by 262,100 votes.

 2014 Colorado gubernatorial election

 Beauprez speaking at the Conservative Political Action Conference in Washington, D.C.

 In March 2014, Beauprez announced that he would seek the Republican nomination for governor to challenge incumbent Democratic Governor John Hickenlooper.
 Beauprez did not contest the Republican state assembly on April 12, instead petitioning his way onto the ballot.

 The primary election was held on June 24 and Beauprez triumphed with a plurality, taking 116,333 votes (30.24%) to Tom Tancredo's 102,830 (26.73%), Scott Gessler's 89,213 (23.19%) and Mike Kopp's 76,373 (19.85%).

 On 1 July, Beauprez announced Douglas County Commissioner Jill Repella as his running mate.

 On July 3, video footage surfaced of Beauprez speaking in 2010, where he made remarks similar to those made by Mitt Romney in 2012.
 Speaking to the Denver Rotary Club, said Beauprez:

 47% of all Americans pay no federal income tax.
 I'm guessing that most of you in this room are not in that 47% -- God bless you -- but what that tells me is that we've got almost half the population perfectly happy that somebody else is paying the bill, and most of that half is you all.
 I submit to you that there is a political strategy [by Democrats] to get slightly over half [of the vote] and have a permanent ruling political majority by keeping over half of the population dependent on the largesse of government that somebody else is paying for.

 Democrats responded that Beauprez, who was in the middle of a "Unity Tour" with his running mate and former primary opponents, had a "funny way" of showing unity with Coloradans and called him "out of touch" and "elitist" for "[accusing] half of the population of being freeloaders."
 Beauprez's campaign stood behind the comments and said that "in full context, [he's] saying that it's sad more people are not doing well enough to pay federal income tax."

 In August, Beauprez said that he would send Colorado Army National Guard troops to the Mexico border: "If Rick Perry or another governor requested it, I would certainly step up and do my part."
 Beauprez was criticised as doing so would be against the law.
 He later clarified his comments, saying that he meant he would send them on a humanitarian effort, not a military one.

-On November 4th 2014 Hickenlooper Defeated Beauprez by 68,238 votes, on November 5, Beauprez officially conceded to Hickenlooper.
+On November 4, 2014, Hickenlooper defeated Beauprez by 68,238 votes; on November 5, Beauprez officially conceded to Hickenlooper.